BelmarBelmar/Writeups-SADC-NextGenCyber-CTF/Séries/Echoes_For_Scroll/Echoes_For_Scroll.md

 # Echoes For Scroll

 ## Approach
-i Open the provided final.png file and analyze it.
-Firstly, I type file and binwalk commands in order to see the nature of file.
+Open the provided final.png file and analyze it.
+Firstly, we can type `file` and `binwalk` commands in order to see the nature of file.

 ```bash
 $ file final.png
 final.png: JPEG image data, comment: "https://www.tumblr.com/ganymede-laughlin", progressive, precision 8, 5376x3584, components 3
 ```
-The output of command file shows that final.png contains a comment(a link) in its metadata.
-This link take us to the profile of "Ganymede Laughlin"
+The output of command file shows that `final.png` contains a comment(a link) in its metadata.
+This link take us to the profile of *Ganymede Laughlin*
-We can see that Ganymede is a cybersecurity engineer and he talks about the strength of good password.
+We can see that *Ganymede* is a cybersecurity engineer and he talks about the strength of good password.
 In second post, we can see his name, date of birth, nickname...

 According to the challenge statement, final.png would contain a hidden file.
 So, we can use binwalk to see that: